cdeccio/byu-cs460-f2024/05-hw-network-layer/README.md

  33. How many total IP fragments result from the ICMP request?

- 34. What are the sizes of each fragment?
+ 34. What are the sizes of each fragment, including the IP packet header?

- 35. What are the offsets of each fragment?
+ 35. What are the offset values of each fragment, in eight-byte words?